kirso/KirillSo.com/src/content/post/ai-chat-svelte-astro/index.md

 ## Introduction

-As a sworn nights & weekends builder and tinkerer I wanted to improve my astro based website and make it a bit more interactive.
+As a sworn nights & weekends tinkerer I wanted to improve my astro based website and make it a bit more interactive.
 I already managed to figure out how to serve static content but making the personal space a bit more dynamic and playing between SSR and SSG states was the ultimate goal whilst trying some shiny new toys (and hence creating some unnecessary but cool dependencies).

-This project allowed me to dive deeper into several exciting technologies: Astro, Svelte, OpenAI, Upstash, Supabase & Cody (Sourcegraph).
+This project allowed me to dive deeper into: Astro, Svelte, OpenAI, Upstash, Supabase & Cody (Sourcegraph).

 In this comprehensive guide, I’ll walk you through the process of creating a chat interface where visitors can ask questions about you and your work.
 They will then receive AI-generated responses based on the content of your CV or any other text you choose to use as a knowledge base.